 The eLearning content consisted of three scenarios or health “problems” focusing on one patient.
 General information, videos, questions, and resources were also included.

-My role as freelance UI/UX Designer and Front-end Developer was to create an eLearning web application suitable for GPs, and present this information in an engaging, consistent and accessible way.
+We created an eLearning web application suitable for GPs, and present this information in an engaging, consistent and accessible way.

 I worked through five phases: